florimondmanca/bocadillo-ws-test/README.md

   python -m clients.asyncio ws://localhost:8000/echo
   ```

-  - To send messages, type them in the REPL and hit `Enter`. **Note**: the blocking call to `input()` is what is causing the connection to shutdown after the server's ping timeout expires (because the client rarely gets a chance to manage connection keep alive, i.e. pings and pongs).
+  - To send messages, type them in the REPL and hit `Enter`.

 - `trio` + `trio-websocket`: